 Our long-term goal is to use the knowledge gained from our research to improve existing water treatment systems, and develop novel, more effective methods, if possible at a low cost.

-The complex nature of our research topics requires that we use a combination of (photo-) chemical, molecular biological and modeling tools.
+We use a combination of chemical, molecular biological and modeling tools.
 We thus are an interdisciplinary group that involves researchers with a background in chemistry, biology or environmental science and engineering

 Viruses could become harder to kill